-In the 19th century, the French entrepreneur B. Courtois specialized in the production of nitrate A $(\mathbf{M}{\mathbf{A}}(\mathrm{NO}3)m)$, used for gunpowder.
-Initially imported from Asia, A was later produced from nitrate B $(\mathbf{M}{\mathbf{B}}(\mathrm{NO}3)n)$ using exchange reaction with compound C, obtained from algae.
+In the 19th century, the French entrepreneur B. Courtois specialized in the production of nitrate A $(M_A(NO_3)m)$, used for gunpowder.
+Initially imported from Asia, A was later produced from nitrate B $(M_B(NO_3)n)$ using an exchange reaction with compound C, obtained from algae.

-1. Find the formulas of nitrates A and B knowing that they are anhydrous salts of alkaline or alkalineearth metal ($\mathbf{M}{\mathbf{A}}$ and $\mathbf{M}{\mathbf{B}}$).
-One of the nitrates contains no more than 1 w% of non-metallic impurities while the other contains 9 ± 3 w% of impurities.
-The content of metals $\mathbf{M}{\mathbf{A}}$ and $\mathbf{M}{\mathbf{B}}$ in the samples is 38.4 w% and 22.4 w% respectively.
+1. Find the formulae of nitrates A and B knowing that they are anhydrous salts of alkaline or alkaline-earth metals (M_A and M_B).
+One of the nitrates contains no more than 1 wt% of non-metallic impurities while the other contains 9 ± 3 wt% of non-metallic impurities.
+The content of metals M_A and M_B in the samples is 38.4 wt% and 22.4 wt% respectively.
 Support your answer with calculations.

+A : and B :

-To obtain A, 262.2 g of solid compound C were added to the solution containing 442.8 g of B. B is known to be in excess.
-As a result, 190.0 g of white precipitate D were formed and removed by filtration.
+To obtain A, 262.2 g of a solid compound C were added to a solution containing 442.8 g of B. B is known to be in excess.
+As a result, 190.0 g of white precipitate D was formed and removed by filtration.
 The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample (containing only nitrites, NO_2^-) was constant.
 The only gaseous product was dioxygen: 60.48 L at 0 °C at 1 atm (dioxygen can be considered as an ideal gas).

-2. Calculate the composition (in w%) of mixture E considering that it contained only compounds A and B and no other impurities, and that C was taken in pure anhydrous state.
+2. Calculate the composition (in wt%) of the mixture E considering that it contained only compounds A and B and no other impurities, and that C was taken in pure anhydrous state.

-w% of A:
+wt % of A: